-This SWMP has been adopted as an official policy of GLPS, and is the primary regulatory mechanism to ensure compliance with the Permit and all applicable stormwater regulations.
-Mr. Craig Harley will be responsible for recordkeeping.
-GLPS will track instances of non-compliance with this SWMP using the form in Appendix G, Section 1, which tracks the name of the person responsible, the date of discovery, the nature of the violation, the enforcement response used, a schedule for returning to compliance, and the date resolved.
+This SWMP has been adopted as an official policy of GLPS, and is the primary regulatory mechanism to ensure compliance with the Permit and all applicable storm water regulations.
+Ms. Erika Conley will be responsible for recordkeeping.
+GLPS will track instances of non-compliance with this SWMP using the forms in Appendix D, which tracks the name of the person responsible, the date of discovery, the nature of the violation, the enforcement response used, a schedule for returning to compliance, and the date resolved.
 The schedule for returning to compliance may vary with the complexity of the violation, but will fall within the response schedules set out in other sections of this document.